AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 ### showDetails()

 Shows the details of all layers.
-The datails includes the number of neurons, is bias added and so on.
+The details includes the number of neurons, is bias added and so on.

 ```
 NeuralNetwork:showDetails()